EnigmaCurry/d.rymcg.tech/traefik/README.md

 This will configure the `TRAEFIK_HEADER_AUTHORIZATION_GROUPS` environment variable in your .env file (which is a serialized JSON map of groups and allowed usernames).
+Email addresses must match those of accounts on your Gitea instance.
+For example, if you have accounts on your Gitea instance for alice@example.com and bob@demo.com, and you only want Alice to be able to access this app, only enter `alice@example.com`.
 Remember to re-install traefik after making any changes to your authorization groups or permitted email addresses.

 Each app must apply the middleware to filter users based on the group the middleware is designed for.
 Once you run `make groups` and configure